-What You Can Learn When Google Overwrites You
+What To Do When Google Overwrites You

 Google’s practice of rewriting page titles for display in search results—which they call “title links”—is nothing new.
 They started doing this nearly ten years ago but recently became much more aggressive.